apache/arrow-experiments/http/get_compressed/README.md

 2. Uncompressed HTTP responses carrying Arrow IPC streams with compressed array buffers.

-Applying IPC buffer and HTTP compression at the same is not recommended.
+Applying both IPC buffer and HTTP compression to the same data is not recommended.
 The extra CPU overhead of decompressing the data twice is not worth any possible gains that double compression might bring.
 If compression ratios are unambiguously more important than reducing CPU overhead, then a different compression algorithm that optimizes for that can be chosen.

 This table shows the support for different compression algorithms in HTTP and Arrow IPC: